Antimalarial drug repurposed as treatment for liver cancer

 Trial design

-This is a single-centre phase I dose-escalation study evaluating the safety and pharmacokinetics of oral artesunate in patients with advanced HCC.
+This was a single-centre phase I dose-escalation study evaluating the safety and pharmacokinetics of oral artesunate in patients with advanced HCC.

-The first patient will receive 200 mg artesunate once-daily for 14 days.
-If no dose-limiting toxicity (DLT) is observed after 14 days, the next patient will start at a daily dose of 300 mg artesunate.
-If no DLT is observed after 14 days, a cohort of 3 patients will receive 400 mg once daily for 14 days.
-For each subsequent cohort of 3 patients 200 mg will be added to the dose, until the maximum tolerated dose (MTD) is determined.
+The first patient received 200 mg artesunate once-daily for 14 days.
+If no dose-limiting toxicity (DLT) was observed after 14 days, the next patient started at a daily dose of 300 mg artesunate.
+If no DLT was observed after 14 days, a cohort of 3 patients would receive 400 mg once daily for 14 days.
+For each subsequent cohort of 3 patients 200 mg was added to the dose, until the maximum tolerated dose (MTD) was determined.

 Results

 This study was terminated due to slow recruitment and expiration of the study drug.
-In the meantime, other trials have opened for the same patient group, including checkpoint inhibitors, one of the reasons why this trial struggled to recruit patients.
+In the meantime, other trials have opened for this patient population, including trials with checkpoint inhibitors.
+This is one of the reasons why this trial struggled to recruit patients.

 Partners